Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/advanced/distributed_communication.rst

     # Gather the data from
     result = fabric.all_gather(tensor)

-    # By default, you can't back-propagate through the all-gather operation
+    # Tip: Turn off gradient syncing if you don't need to back-propagate through it
-    result = fabric.all_gather(tensor, sync_grads=False)

-    # You can turn on gradient sync so you can backpropagate if needed
+    with torch.no_grad():
-    result = fabric.all_gather(tensor, sync_grads=True)
+        result = fabric.all_gather(tensor)